MeveraStudios/Documentation/docs/Imperat/Dispatcher API.md

 :::
 ## Permission Resolver

-According to [Supported-Platforms](Supported-Platforms.md) , each platform has it's own implementation of `Imperat` , therefore, each command dispatcher implementation identifies it's own way of identifying whether the command-sender/source has a permission or not.
+Each platform has it's own implementation of `Imperat` , therefore, each command dispatcher implementation identifies it's own way of identifying whether the command-sender/source has a permission or not.

 ### Implementing your own Permission Resolver

-If you ever wanted to make your own `Permission Resolver` you should consider adding it as a parameter inside the `YourPlatformImperatConfigBuilder#permissionResolver()`, Refer to the java docs for more info about method parameters for creation of Imperat instances from various supported platforms and you may would like to check [Supported-Platforms](Supported-Platforms.md)
+If you ever wanted to make your own `Permission Resolver` you should consider adding it as a parameter inside the `YourPlatformImperatConfigBuilder#permissionResolver()`, Refer to the java docs for more info about method parameters for creation of Imperat instances from various supported platforms.

 *Quick **Bukkit** example:*
 ```java